m-YoC/mdtk/README.md

 ```
 ~~~

+\<group> and \<description> can be empty. (ex: ```task::\<task> ~)
+'\_' group is as same as empty.
+Group that first is '_' and the length is over two is a private group.
+Private groups cannot run from command directly.

+'--' before \<description> is not necessary, but it is better for visibility.
+Also, the number of '-' need not be two, but any number of one or more.

 It can also be written with language aliases added, as follows.

 ~~~markdown
 ```bash  task:<group>:<task> -- <description>